-The management of Shakey's Pizza Asia Ventures, Inc. (the Company) is responsible for the preparation and fair presentation of the consolidated financial statements including the schedules attached therein as at December 31, 2020 and 2019, in accordance with the Philippine Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+The management of Shakey's Pizza Asia Ventures, Inc. (the Company) is responsible for the preparation and fair presentation of the consolidated financial statements including the schedules attached therein as at December 31, 2020 and 2019, in accordance with the Philippine Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements, whether due to fraud or error.